clickCA/archlinux/docs/after-installation.md

 - Create a backup using Timeshift after finishing the configuration.

-- When `pacman -Syu` it reccomends to install outside the desktop environment because it can cause upgrade that break the dependencies.
+- When `pacman -Syu` it recommends to install outside the desktop environment because it can cause upgrade that break the dependencies.